Luke-zhang-04/DeStagnate/README.md

 ## Benchmarks

 I ran these on my M1 Air.
-Your mileage may vary depending on machine, processes running, and browser version.
+Your mileage may vary depending on machine, processes running, browser version, and just how your computer feels on that day.
 These are just good ballpark estimates.
 Higher ops/sec = better.

 You can run the same benchmarks at [luke-zhang-04.github.io/DeStagnate/bench.html](https://luke-zhang-04.github.io/DeStagnate/bench.html).
 The benchmark is to create a 50-row table.